 Slow-looking or a poetic gaze is an important feature of my work.
 I practice this particularly in my videos.
-Whether it be a light falling on a fence or waves crashing the shore I encourage the viewer to enter into a dialogue with the images that cursory looking cannot achieve.
+Whether it be light falling on a fence, or waves crashing the shore, I encourage the viewer to enter into a dialogue with the images that cursory looking cannot achieve.

 Dean, T. (2018) Selected Writing.
 London: Royal Academy of Art.